 - Submit official copies of all transcripts from other universities and colleges.
-Former course work taken at other universities will be translated into Texas A&M-Kingsville equivalents based on whether it is equal in character and content.
-Even though general credit may be granted, not all course work will necessarily be used for graduation requirements in degree plans.
+Former coursework taken at other universities will be translated into Texas A&M University-Kingsville equivalents based on whether it is equal in character and content.
+Even though general credit may be granted, not all coursework will necessarily be used for graduation requirements in degree plans.
 For a timely evaluation all credentials should be sent directly to the Office of Admission no later than three weeks prior to the opening of the term or semester for which the applicant is seeking admission.
-Send transcripts from all Universities and Colleges previously attended.
+Send transcripts from all universities and colleges previously attended.

-- The Office of Admission no longer accepts unofficial transcripts to make admission decision.
+- The Office of Admission does not accept unofficial transcripts in order to make admission decision.

-- Applicants with less than 12 college level transferable hours will have to submit final High School transcript and ACT/SAT scores for admission decision.
-Student has a 2.0 grade point average and meet admission requirements for an incoming freshman.
-See the Freshman Admission section for admission requirements.
+- Applicants with less than 12 college level transferable hours will have to submit final high school transcript and ACT and/or SAT scores for admission decision.
+You must have a 2.0 grade point average and meet admission requirements as an incoming freshman.
+See the freshman admission section for admission requirements.

-- An applicant who has more than 12 college level transferable hours must have an overall average of 2.0/4.0 for admission.
-This average is calculated on all transferred college work the applicant has undertaken, whether passed or failed.
-To be accepted into the College of Engineering, the overall grade point average from all college work must be 2.5/4.0 or greater.
-(Applicants to the College of Engineering with less than 60 transferrable credits will be admitted to a Pre-Engineering program if their overall GPA falls between 2.0 to 2.49.
-For more information about admission to an Engineering program at TAMUK, please see page 287 of the catalog.)
+- An applicant who has more than 12 college level transferable hours must have an overall average of 2.0 to 4.0 for admission.
+This average is calculated on all transferred college work the applicant has taken, whether passed or failed.
+To be accepted into the College of Engineering, the overall grade point average from all college work must be 2.5 to 4.0.
+(Applicants to the College of Engineering with less than 60 transferrable credits will be admitted to a Pre-Engineering program if the overall GPA falls between 2.0 to 2.49.
+For more information about admission to an engineering program at Texas A&M University-Kingsville, please see page 287 of the catalog.)

-- A student who is not entitled to continue work at another institution because of academic failure will not be admitted to this university.
+- A student who is not entitled to continue work at another institution because of academic failure will not be admitted to Texas A&M University-Kingsville.
 When the student becomes academically eligible for readmission to the former institution, the student may apply for admission to this institution.

-- Courses that are vocational or technical in nature are not automatically accepted by Texas A&M-Kingsville.
-These courses must be approved by the appropriate academic departments and resubmitted to the Office of Admissions for articulation.
+- Courses that are vocational or technical in nature are not automatically accepted by Texas A&M University-Kingsville.
+These courses must be approved by the appropriate academic departments and resubmitted to the Office of Admission for articulation.

 - For credit evaluation of a course from a non-regionally accredited institution or a course originally intended as a non-transfer course from a vocational/technical program, please submit this form.

-- Readmission: Former students who have had a break in enrollment of more than two years at this university must update their records and submit a readmission application to the Office of Admissions prior to being given permission to register.
-Those who have taken college work at another institution and who are in good academic standing at that institution must request that official 11 transcripts be sent to the Office of Admissions.
+Readmission: Former students who have had a break in enrollment of more than two years from Texas A&M University-Kingsville must update college records and submit a readmission application to the Office of Admission prior to being granted permission to register.
+Those who have taken college work at another institution and who are in good academic standing at that institution must request that all official transcripts be sent to the Office of Admission.
 Permission to register will be granted if a student is in good standing (a 2.0 overall grade point average) and the readmission application is submitted to the Office of Admissions.
 If work from former institutions is evaluated after readmission and it is determined that the student's transfer grade point average is below 2.0, the student will be deemed ineligible to continue.
-Students who do not meet published readmission criteria do not qualify for automatic readmission to Texas A&M-Kingsville.
-Readmission students in this category who wish to receive further review must contact the dean of their academic college for consideration.
-If their academic dean recommends admission, students will be admitted with an academic status of Scholastic Probation and must maintain a 2.0 grade point average during their first semester of reenrollment at Texas A&M-Kingsville.
-Failure to maintain a 2.0 grade point average during the first term of reenrollment will result in dismissal from the institution.
+Students who do not meet published readmission criteria do not qualify for automatic readmission to Texas A&M University-Kingsville.
+Readmitted students in this category who wish to receive further review must contact the dean of the academic college for consideration.
+If the academic dean recommends admission, students will be admitted with an academic status of scholastic probation and must maintain a 2.0 grade point average during the first semester of re-enrollment at Texas A&M University-Kingsville.
+Failure to maintain a 2.0 grade point average during the first term of re-enrollment will result in dismissal from the institution.